 Our Post Code TR11 5UF (please read below though as some Sat Navs can take you on the wrong route)

-For full details of our location you can click HERE which contains grid references, Google maps information and Satellite Navigation information.
+For full details of our location you can click Link to our location details which contains grid references, Google maps information and Satellite Navigation information.

 The nearest train station is Penryn.
 You will need to take a train to the main station in Truro and then change here for Penryn.
 You can then take a taxi to Mylor Yacht Harbour which is approximately 10 minutes.

-Click HERE for the National Rail Penryn Stations made Easy for their Access information.
+Click Link to National Rail Penryn for the National Rail Penryn Stations made Easy for their Access information.